randeep-k11/behavioural-discussion/README.md

    * Accept Feedback Gracefully
        * If my colleague or team still believes their approach is better, I remain flexible and open to trying it.
 Ultimately, the goal is the success of the project, not personal validation.
+6.**Is there comes a scenario where there is an delay of task and what way you have taken to improve your mistakes and what are the learnings from it?**
+  * **Scenario of Delay**
+      * During one project, we faced a delay because of underestimated task complexity and a lack of clear communication regarding dependencies.
+For example, a module I was working on         required input from another team, but the handoff was delayed, impacting my timeline.

+  * **Steps I Took to Address the Delay**
+      * **Immediate Communication:** As soon as I realized the delay, I informed all relevant stakeholders, explained the root cause, and proposed realistic adjustments to the timeline.
+Transparency helped manage expectations.
+      * **Prioritization:** I broke the remaining work into smaller milestones and focused on delivering the most critical parts first.
+This ensured that other dependent teams could continue their work without waiting for the entire task to be completed.
+      * **Leveraging Additional Support:** If the workload was too high to recover on time, I didn’t hesitate to request additional resources or involve teammates to divide tasks effectively.
+  * **Improvements and Learnings: **
+      * Proactive Planning: I started paying more attention to potential bottlenecks and task dependencies during project planning.
+For future tasks, I made sure to build buffer time for high-risk activities.
+      * Regular Checkpoints: I implemented more frequent status updates and check-ins with stakeholders to identify risks early.
+      * Clear Documentation
+      * Focus on Root Cause Analysis